Radiation-absorbent material: History

 The earliest forms of stealth coating were radar absorbing paints developed by Major K. Mano of the Tama Technical Institute, and Dr. Shiba of the Tokyo Engineering College for the IJAAF.
 Multiple paint mixtures were tested with ferric oxide and liquid rubber, as well as ferric oxide, asphalt and airplane dope having the best results.
 Despite success in laboratory tests, the paints saw little practical application as they were heavy and would significantly impact the performance of any aircraft they were applied to.

 Conversely the IJN saw great potential in anti-radar materials and the Second Naval Technical Institute began research on layered materials to absorb radar waves rather than paint.
 Rubber and plastic with carbon powder with varying ratios were layered to absorb and disperse radar waves.
 The results were promising against 3 GHz (S band) frequencies, but poor against 3 cm wave length (10 GHz, X band) radar.
 Work on the program was halted due to allied bombing raids, but research was continued post war by the Americans to mild success.

-In September of 1944, materials called Sumpf and Schornsteinfeger, coatings used by the German navy during World War II for the snorkels (or periscopes) of submarines, to lower their reflectivity in the 20 cm radar band (1.5 GHz, L band) the Allies used.
-The material had a layered structure and was based on graphite particles and other semiconductive materials embedded in a rubber matrix.
-The material's efficiency was partially reduced by the action of sea water.
+In September of 1944, materials code-named Sumpf (swamp) and Schornsteinfeger (chimney sweep), were used as coatings for snorkels (or periscopes) of submarines by the German navy to lower their reflectivity in the 20 cm radar band (1.5 GHz, L band) used by the Allies.
+The materials had a layered structure and were based on graphite particles and other semiconductive materials embedded in a rubber matrix.
+Their effectiveness was partially reduced by the sea water splash.